indoor-onyourmap/iOS-SDK/README.md

 webServiceUrl | NSString* | Server URL
 user | NSString* | Username (user@foo.bar)
 pwd | NSString* | Password
-delegate | id<OYMIndoorLocationDelegate> | Indoor location delegate to handle the output of the SDK *type* | *int* | *Indoor location type*
+delegate | id&lt;OYMIndoorLocationDelegate&gt; | Indoor location delegate to handle the output of the SDK *type* | *int* | *Indoor location type*

 The delegate also provides feedback with respect the autoconnect feature.
 When the session is expired the *didAutoconnectDisconnected* method is called while the library tries to reconnect to the server.
 When the reconnection is successful, the *didAutoconnectSucceed* callback is called.
 If the reconnection is not possible, the *didAutoconnectFailed* is called an the library will no longer be useful.